How to Handle Unwarranted Advice

 Once I established my niche and went running with Beyond Film School my YouTube channel finally started to grow.
 I was not an instant success, and my channel is still very small compared to the YouTubers out there making millions, but my progress still amazes me!

 The last few weeks have been very tough.
 Tough mentally, and emotionally.
-I found myself not being inspired to make any videos.
-I didn’t want to post on any social media.
-I would say and ask myself: “Why is anyone taking my advice?”
+I found myself not being inspired to make any videos and I didn’t want to post on any social media.
+I would ask myself: “Why is anyone taking my advice?”
 “What do I have to offer?”
 “I’m not a good YouTuber.”
 I really thought of myself as just not being any good at what I’ve been doing for so long!
 I felt such dread, and depression when it came to my videos.
 I felt very sad about this whole situation.
 Overall, I didn’t feel good enough for anything.
 I wanted to walk away entirely and just fold up Beyond Film School.
 I had this entire thought out plan on posting a “goodbye” video.
 It would have been my last one on my channel.

-What happened?
 As my channel grew I would get more and more advice on what to do to grow faster, and make more money.
 It started out as just friendly suggestions from close friends who understood what I was doing, fans, or subscribers.
 I would get a random suggestion maybe once every couple of months.
 Fast forward a year.
 My YouTube channel is finally monetized, I offer things outside my channel that brings in income, and I’m in a happy place with Beyond Film School.
 Now the suggestions are almost every other day!

 I get messages, tweets, DM’s, emails, texts from all kinds of people, even my friends on how to make my videos better, where I should expand next, what other platforms to place my videos, what other training courses to do, how to talk better, how to look at the camera, how to present an idea better… and the list goes on and on!
 It was in my head like this: “Amber these are all the things you are doing wrong, and you need to fix them now!”